 Mass gatherings are defined as 10 people or more in an indoor or outdoor singular space.
 Outdoor singular spaces are areas enclosed by fences, physical barriers or other structures.
 For example, fairs and festivals or club events with 10 people or more within a building, and arenas conducting shows with 10 people or more.

 Gyms, fitness centers, health clubs and theaters are prohibited from operating at this time and are considered mass gathering establishments.
-A separate

 March 23 Executive Order requires additional business to stop operations effective March 25.